awsdocs/amazon-ec2-user-guide/doc_source/spot-data-feeds.md

 The Spot Instance data feed file name uses the following format \(with the date and hour in UTC\):

 ```
-bucket-name.s3.amazonaws.com/{optional prefix}/aws-account-id.YYYY-MM-DD-HH.n.unique-id.gz
+bucket-name.s3.amazonaws.com/optional-prefix/aws-account-id.YYYY-MM-DD-HH.n.unique-id.gz
 ```

-For example, if your bucket name is `AWSDOC-EXAMPLE-BUCKET1` and your prefix is `myprefix`, your file names are similar to the following:
+For example, if your bucket name is **my\-bucket\-name** and your prefix is **my\-prefix**, your file names are similar to the following:

 ```
-AWSDOC-EXAMPLE-BUCKET1.s3.amazonaws.com/myprefix/111122223333.2014-03-17-20.001.pwBdGTJG.gz
+my-bucket-name.s3.amazonaws.com/my-prefix/111122223333.2019-03-17-20.001.pwBdGTJG.gz
 ```

+For more information about bucket names, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.

 The Spot Instance data feed files are tab\-delimited\.
 Each line in the data file corresponds to one instance hour and contains the fields listed in the following table\.